tomerItzack/adventureWorks-Analysis/README.md

 **3 analysis questions:**
-1.Is there seasonality in the revenues
+**1.** Is there seasonality in the revenues

-2.Is there an upward or downward trend in the company's revenu over the months and years
+**2.** Is there an upward or downward trend in the company's revenu over the months and years